griffithlab/rnabio.org/_posts/0003-08-01-Integrated_Assignment.md

 - Familiarize yourself with reference and annotation file format
 - Familiarize yourself with sequence FASTQ format

 Create a working directory ~/workspace/rnaseq/integrated_assignment/ to store this exercise.
-Then create a unix environment variable named RNA_ASSIGNMENT that stores this path for convenience in later commands.
+Then create a unix environment variable named `RNA_INT_ASSIGNMENT` that stores this path for convenience in later commands.

 ```bash
 export RNA_HOME=~/workspace/rnaseq